prestonconnors/exercise_routine_video_editor/README.md

 ## Features

 - **Centralized Styling:** All visual elements (colors, fonts, sizes, positions) are controlled in a single `config.yaml` file.
+- **Efficient Re-rendering:** The pipeline automatically detects and reuses previously rendered video segments, only encoding new or changed portions.
 - **Rule-Based Sound Effects:**
   - Define a library of sound effects with individual volume and channel layout settings.
   - Create rules to automatically play sounds based on keywords in the exercise name.